 Before you pull out your credit card to buy points, consider your other options.
 You might be surprised to find that you don't really need to buy points or miles.
 Perhaps that program has transfer partners you could use to move points and miles into your account.
 Check out the AwardWallet Transfer Partners Tool for all of your options.

-Alternatively, could you earn a credit card sign-up bonus with that program or one of its transfer partners, then make your redemption?
+Alternatively, could you earn a credit card sign-up bonus with that program or one of its transfer partners and then make your redemption?
 Obviously, this requires some time, and award space could disappear while you wait.
-If time isn't an issue, though, this is a good option.
+But, if time isn't an issue, earning points for no additional cost is the better option.

 Whenever you shop online, you should use shopping portals.
 By adding just a few clicks before paying, you could add hundreds or thousands of extra points and miles to your purchase — on top of the points you're buying and what you earn from your credit card.